-Current: In case of the loss of market exclusivity ("LoE"), the OSP set in the first reimbursement decision issued after the LoE may not be higher than 75% of the OSP set in the previous decision ("obligatory price decrease").
+Current: In case of the loss of market exclusivity (LoE), the official selling price (OSP) set in the first reimbursement decision issued after the LoE may not be higher than 75% of the OSP set in the previous decision ("Obligatory price decrease").

-Draft: Obligatory price decrease is planned to be linked not only with the LoE, but also with the patent protection or supplementary protection certificate ("SPC"), whatever occurs first.
-Moreover, if the reimbursement decision contains the risk sharing scheme ("RSS") decreasing the net selling price ("NSP") (effective price), the obligatory price decrease of 25% would apply to this effective price.
-Pharmaceutical companies are against the current wording which forces pharmaceutical companies to cut the prices of medicinal products although there is no competition on the market.
-This change is definitely not welcomed by pharmaceutical companies as it is more unfavorable than the current version.
+Draft: Obligatory price decrease is planned to be linked not only with the LoE, but also with the patent protection or supplementary protection certificate (SPC), whatever occurs first.
+Moreover, if the reimbursement decision contains the risk sharing scheme (RSS) decreasing the net selling price (NSP) (effective price), the obligatory price decrease of 25% would apply to this effective price.